ballerina-attic/module-ballerinax-cassandra/README.md

 Steps to Configure
 ==================================

-Extract ballerina-cassandra-connector-<version>.zip and copy containing jars in to <BRE_HOME>/bre/lib/
+Extract wso2-cassandra-<version>.zip and copy containing jars in to <BRE_HOME>/bre/lib/

 Building from the source
 ==================================